polterguy/fine-tune-hyperlambda/README.md

-# fine-tune-hyperlambda
+# Helper project to fine tune OpenAI on Hyperlambda

- Helpers to fine tune LLM on Hyperlambda
+This project allows you to fine tune OpenAI and their GPT models on Hyperlambda

+## Hyper parameters

+1. 3 epochs
+2. Batch size 3
+3. LR multiplier set to 0.6